zmughal/cosc-4372-6370-kinect-medical-imaging/README.md

-We would like to thank Paul DeCarlo (Microsoft) and Dr. Chang Yun (UHCS) for access to the Kinect 2 hardware; Mohammed Alshair and Patipol Paripoonnanonda for help with using Kinect in Unity3D; and Unity Technologies for giving us a Unity Pro license for the semester.
+We would like to thank Paul DeCarlo (Microsoft) and Dr. Chang Yun (UHCS) for access to the Kinect 2 hardware; Mohammed Alshair and Patipol Paripoonnanonda for help with using the Kinect in Unity3D; and Unity Technologies for giving us a Unity Pro license for the semester.